Therapy for NYC Professionals Who Feel Burned Out and Hopeless

-Sure, living and working in New York City is exciting and exhausting.
+Living and working in the city is exciting and exhausting.
 It can push you to your limits.
 Many people find themselves on a treadmill, feeling like they must keep up with their friends and maintain (or surpass) a certain social and professional status.
 This constant pressure can lead to a state of stress known as BURNOUT.

 What Is Burnout?